top of page

 Access 4

 There is ample parking in the many surface lots and garages around the Amica Mutual Pavilion.
 Downtown Providence can be a busy place, particularly around the holidays.
-At this time of year, hockey fans compete for space with holiday shopping at the nearby Providence Place Mall and shows at Trinity Repertory Company, and Providence Performing Arts Center.
+At this time of year, hockey fans compete for space with holiday shopping at the nearby Providence Place Mall and shows at Trinity Repertory Company and Providence Performing Arts Center.

 Fans utilizing public transportation will be pleased to know that both Kennedy Plaza, the hub of the local RIPTA bus service, and Union Station, the local Amtrak stop, are located a short walk from the Amica Mutual Pavilion.

 The entire facility received a makeover in 2008, which still holds up well today.
 There is a single concourse that circles the playing surface.
 Fans will enter the seating bowl halfway up.
-100 seats are below 200 seats above.
+One hundred seats are below 200 seats above.
 All seats are individual folding stadium seats with excellent views of the ice.
 Expect lines to form in the food court and restrooms between periods, so plan your trips accordingly.

 Return on Investment 3